 Over the next week here on Fightful, I will be bringing you a “Countdown To The 2018 WWE Royal Rumble.”
 During these columns, we will be looking at the past history of the Royal Rumble event and while also previewing this years event as well.

-So, without any further ado, here is Day One of our countdown, as we rank the past winners of the WWE Royal Rumble Match, with us taking a look at #23-#11 in this edition.
+So, without any further ado, here is Day Three of our countdown, as we rank the best non-Royal Rumble matches to take place at the event.

 Please keep in mind that we will be ranking the winners from the first ever Royal Rumble Match (won by Jim Duggan) to the winner’s of all the Royal Rumble matches that were includes on pay-per-view, so the winners of house show and Raw/Smackdown rumbles will not be included on this list.